xiaoshihou514/sefenbu/README.md

 cargo install sefenbu
 ```

-For those not on X11, remove the wayland flag from `Cargo.toml` and build from source.
+For those on X11, remove the wayland flag from `Cargo.toml` and build from source.